 Applications for BC Wildfire Crew Member positions are now closed for the 2018 season.
 However, contract companies may still be hiring firefighters.
 Click here for a list of companies approved to provide firefighting services to B.C.

 The BC Wildfire Service employs approximately 1,000 wildfire fighters each year.
 In order to become a wildfire fighter with the BC Wildfire Service applicants must show motivation, have a relevant skill set, complete two fitness tests and attend the BC Wildfire Service new recruit boot camp.

 Becoming a BC Wildfire Service firefighter

-Applications to become a wildfire fighter with the BC Wildfire Service for the 2018 wildfire season are now being accepted.
-The deadline to apply is January 15, 2018.
+Applications to become a wildfire fighter with the BC Wildfire Service during the 2018 wildfire season are no longer being accepted.
+The deadline to apply was January 15, 2018.